SESA/infrastructure-slides/_slides/cap-nosql.md

 ==

-###During a network partition, do you...
+### During a network partition, a client 'write' request arrives

-- A. Continue processing client requests.
-- B. Wait until the partition is repaired.
+- A. Wait until the partition is repaired to continue
+- B. Immediately process client requests

 ==

-#### Informally, CAP states that these choices are mutually exclusive.
+### In general, CAP Conjecture states that these choices are mutually exclusive.

 ---

+# Pick 2 of 3

+==

 ## CAP rule of pick "2 of 3"